Vintage Delft Windmill Filigree Bracelet

 NOTE: All vintage items are used and sold as-is.
 Please examine all photos closely.

 DISCLAIMER: We utilize the descriptions of any stones and metals based on extensive research of the manufacturer’s titles at the time of their initial production.
 When we refer to the stones as quartz, moonstone, jade, garnet, or similar terms, we are adopting the terminology used by the original manufacturer of the items.
 We cannot guarantee the authenticity of a stone in costume jewelry.
 All pieces have been worn at least once unless otherwise specified.
-Although the pieces we offer are distinctive, they may exhibit some wear (if any); nonetheless, they carry a great deal of sentimental value, reminiscent of when they were originally purchased and worn.
+Although the pieces we offer are distinctive, they may exhibit some wear (if any); nonetheless, they carry a great deal of sentimental value, reminiscent of when they were initially purchased and worn.